EricMannalich/catalog_series/README.md

 ```
 8. Start with the `[Unit]` section, which is used to specify metadata and dependencies.
 Put a description of the service here and tell the init system to only start this after the networking target has been reached.
 Because your service relies on the socket from the socket file, you need to include a Requires directive to indicate that relationship.

-Next, you’ll open up the `[Service]` section.
-Specify the user and group that you want to process to run under.
-You will give your regular user account ownership of the process since it owns all of the relevant files.
-You’ll give group ownership to the www-data group so that Nginx can communicate easily with Gunicorn.

-Finally, you’ll add an `[Install]` section.
-This will tell systemd what to link this service to if you enable it to start at boot.
-You want this service to start when the regular multi-user system is up and running.

 ```bash
 [Unit]